 And to send 2000 emails, you need to qualify and add 100 new prospects in your sales pipeline every workday for a month.

 A sales pipeline is a simple tool that you can use to visualize how leads progress through your funnel.

 While it may be simple, a sales pipeline can be incredibly effective, allowing your salespeople to set more relevant goals, optimize their performance, and make more sales.
 It also allows your business to predict revenues with much more accuracy and understand exactly what needs to be done to achieve each sale.

 Setting up your sales pipeline is something you can start to do today, and with five simple steps, you can greatly improve the efficiency of your sales team.
+For those who want monitoring sales team effort and their schedule or time spent for tasks an online calendar planner can be a useful tool.
 The more you feed leads into your pipeline, the more efficient you will become, and with tools like Voila Norbert and Mailshake, this couldn’t be easier.